kubesphere-retired/docs.kubesphere.io/content/en/monitoring/notification-manager.md

 EOF
 ```

-Slack receiver labeled with `type: tenant` only receive notification happened in the namespace which user be in.
-If you want to receive notification without namespace, you can create a global slack receiver labeled with `type: global` like this.
+The slack receiver labeled with `type: tenant` only receives notifications that happen in the namespace where the tenant has already existed.
+If you want them to receive notifications regardless of the namespace, you can create a global slack receiver labeled with type: global as follows:

 ```
 cat <<EOF | kubectl apply -f -